dac09/fastclick/README.md

 # Note
-Forked version with a fix for disabling fastclick with the class `needsclick`
+Forked version with a fix for disabling fastclick with the class `needsclick`.
+Although this is supposed to be a normal fast click feature, it doesn't seem to work in the official library.

+Only adds 3 new lines, to do an extra check for the class.

-This helps with e.g. select boxes on iOS 8.4 by adding the required class.
+This helps with e.g. select boxes on iOS 8 by adding the required class.
+Older versions of iOS don't seem to show this problem.

 #### Example
 ```